jmiskovic/lovr-phyedit/README.md

 ![scenes_screen](media/scenes_screen.png)

 Scene is saved as plain-text serialized Lua, it can be loaded into other projects by using [phywire](https://github.com/jmiskovic/lovr-phywire) library using the "snapshot" feature.

-#### Controls

-Either hand can operate all the listed commands.

-Use Trigger to interact with UI Windows.
-Point at the collider and use A or X button to select it.
-Hold the GRIP button and move the hand to push the selected collider around.
-Use thumbstick while holding the GRIP to rotate it.

 #### World settings window